hanhanwu/Basic_But_Useful/RA_command_lines.md

   * Type `aws --version` to see whether you got it installed
   * When creating `~/.aws/credentials` or `~/.aws/config`, you will need accedd id and secret access key, to find them, check this: https://help.bittitan.com/hc/en-us/articles/115008255268-How-do-I-find-my-AWS-Access-Key-and-Secret-Access-Key-
     * You may need to click "Create Access key" in order to see your secret access key

+## AWS EC2 Troubleshooting
+* I chose a task to learn AWS skills, who knows even basic setup can be troublesome.
+Let me take a note.
+### Jupyter Lab
+* Could not import `pandas` even the installation is all succeeded in both python3 and python2.
+  * In the terminal, type `sudo apt-get remove ipython`, then `sudo apt autoremove`.
+At least you can still use `sudo`, so it's lucky.

 ## Windows Commands
 ### Python in Windows